Updated: Nov 26, 2020

 A Christ-centered Prophecy

-The fulfillment of this prophecy is stunning evidence that God exists, and that Jesus is the Saviour sent from God to save us from our selfish sin by His self sacrificing love.
+The fulfillment of this prophecy is stunning evidence that God exists, and that Jesus is the Saviour sent from God to save us from sin by His self sacrificing love.

 Other prophecies Jesus fulfilled